Thorpe affair: Committal and trial

 The prosecution set out its case at the pre-trial committal hearing, which began in Minehead on 20 November 1978.
 At the request of Deakin's counsel, reporting restrictions were lifted, which meant that newspapers were free to print anything said in court without fear of the libel laws.
 This move infuriated Thorpe, who had hoped for an in camera hearing which would avoid unfortunate newspaper headlines and perhaps lead to the dismissal of the case.
 Whatever the outcome, Thorpe knew that the adverse publicity would destroy his career, and that Scott would thus have his revenge.
 As the hearings began, Bessell described the 1969 meetings where he alleged that Thorpe had suggested that Holmes should kill Scott, including the comment about the shooting of a sick dog.
 The court learned that Bessell had a contract with The Sunday Telegraph, which was paying him £50,000 for his story.
 Dinshaw gave evidence of the £20,000 he had received from Hayward and passed to Holmes, and of subsequent attempts by Thorpe to obscure the details of these transactions.
 Newton testified that Holmes had wanted Scott killed: "He would prefer it if [Scott] vanished from the face of the earth and was never seen again.
 It was left to me how to do it".
 Scott gave clinical details of his alleged seduction by Thorpe at Thorpe's mother's house in November 1961 and on other occasions, and also recounted his ordeal on the moors above Porlock Hill.
 Scott contended that homosexuality was an incurable disease, with which Thorpe had infected him, and that Thorpe therefore should be held responsible for Scott's lifelong care.
 At the end of the hearing the presiding magistrate committed the four defendants for trial at the Central Criminal Court, commonly known as the Old Bailey.

 In March 1979 the Labour government fell on a vote of no confidence, and a general election was called for 3 May.
 This led to a brief delay in the start of the trial as Thorpe, who still had a following among North Devon Liberals, was adopted as their candidate in the election.
 Largely isolated from his party's national campaign, he lost the seat to Conservative Antony Speller by over 8,000 votes.
 Private Eye's Auberon Waugh, a West Country resident and close follower of the case, mocked Thorpe by standing in the North Devon constituency as a candidate for the "Dog Lovers' Party".
-His election address concluded with: "Rinka is not forgotten.
+His election address ended: "Rinka is NOT forgotten.
 Rinka lives.
-Woof, woof!
+Woof, woof.
 Vote Waugh to give all dogs the right to life, liberty and the pursuit of happiness".
 Thorpe obtained an injunction against the distribution of Waugh's election literature.
 Waugh received 79 votes, as against 31,811 for the winning Conservative and 23,338 for Thorpe.